dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 > [!TIP]
 > Read the [Introduction]({{ site.introduction }}index.html) for common use cases, an overview of the SDK architecture, and system requirements.

-Dynamsoft's **Mobile Document Scanner JavaScript Edition (MDS)** is a web SDK designed for scanning single-page documents.
+Dynamsoft's **Mobile Document Scanner JavaScript Edition (MDS)** is a web SDK designed for scanning documents.
 MDS captures images of the documents and enhances their quality to professional standards, making it an ideal tool for mobile document scanning.

 > [!NOTE]
 > See it in action with the [Mobile Document Scanner Demo](https://demo.dynamsoft.com/document-scanner/).